chilam27/Improve_Product_Review_System/README.md

   <img width="600" height="400" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig11.png">
 </p>

 Lastly, I plot the area under the curve (AUC)- receiver operating characteristic (ROC) curve.
-This plot tells us, specifically, how well my model can distinguish the classes (ratings) by showing the trade-off of true positive rate and false positive rate for different threshold settings of the underlying model.
+This plot tells us, specifically, how well my model can distinguish the classes (ratings) by showing the trade-off of true positive rate and false-positive rate for different threshold settings of the underlying model.
 Generally, if the curve is above the diagonal line (chance level) and the area is above 0.5, it can be considered a good ROC curve.

 <p align="center">
   <img width="900" height="500" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig12.png">